A larger Dr. Hoofland’s German Bitters spotted in the Hayfield

 Label: A sovereign remedy for liver complaint, jaundice, dyspepsia, nervous debility, asthma, disease of the kidneys, and all diseases arising from a disordered liver or stomach.
 Paper seal over cork: intertwined M H G.

-Dr. Hoofland’s Celebrated German Bitters and Balsamic Cordial, printed by Louis N. Rosenthal, January 1859 (chromolitho) – American School, (19th century) / Library Company of Philadelphia, PA, USA / The Bridgeman Art Library
+Dr. Hoofland’s Celebrated German Bitters and Balsamic Cordial, printed by Louis N. Rosenthal, January 1859 (chromolitho) – American School, (19th century) – Library Company of Philadelphia

 By 1863, the product was sold to Charles Evans and R.S.
-Jones.
-C.M.
-Evans was a clerk in Jackson’s firm, and by 1867, the business directories list Evans as the sole proprietor of Hoofland’s German Bitters.
+Jones doing business as Jones & Evans located at 631 Arch Street in Philadelphia.
+You can see a newspaper advertisement further above.
+They were selling the bitters for 75 cents a bottle and $4 for a half-dozen.
+Evans had been a clerk in Dr. Jackson’s firm.
+By 1867, the business directories list Charles Evans as the sole proprietor of Hoofland’s German Bitters.
 A decade later, the proprietors of Hoofland’s German Bitters were Johnston, Holloway & Company of Philadelphia.
+They would sell Hoofland’s German Bitters up until 1893.

 Johnston, Holloway & Co. continued to promote Dr. Hoofland’s products, as demonstrated by this 1879 issue of Hoofland’s Almanac - www.dalessandris.net